hakwok/AlreadyIntelligent/README.md

 - The probability of getting a strong hand at the beginning of the game is low so we need to find the threshold that maximizes our chances of choosing the correct action.
 - Allowing the opponent to perform more actions and taking into consideration whether the opponent raises/bets can help our model perform more complicated actions such as bluffing or calling a bluff.
 (not sure about this one) We can improve the model by having a betting history for each player.
 This can help the model recognize any pattern that the opponents may display such as commonly bluffing with a weak hand.
 With this, the model’s action will better suit the opponent.
 - It is possible to implement a risk factor for the model to use and decide whether their action should be to call or to fold.
 This risk factor can be implemented by tracking how many chips need to be betted and the potential winnings.
 If the model has a weak hand, it may still choose to not fold if the investment isn’t too high.
 Similarly, if the pot is small and the investment is too high the model may choose to fold despite the hand.
+The reason as to why we are not considering raises or all ins is due to the incalculable fact on player personality, as well as the cases in which they are bluffing their hands.
 - Moving forward, we want to strive for a model that maximizes the accuracy of our actions.